French Assurance Vie (French Life Insurance investment policies)

 It is this effective “gain part” within the withdrawal – and not the whole withdrawal itself - that is taxed.

-Remember that if you do not use an Assurance Vie you will pay your top band rate income tax - plus 15.5% social tax - on all gains, dividends & interest - even if you make no withdrawals.
+If you do not use an Assurance Vie you will pay either your top band rate income tax - or the new fixed rate tax of 12.8%- plus 17.2% social taxes - on all gains, dividends & interest credited to your portfolio each year - even if you make no withdrawals.
+Hence if your objective is long-term investment, it is generally of interest to use an Assurance Vie wrapper.

 In the event of death, the proceeds are distributed to the beneficiaries (net of social taxes) and potentially subject to French inheritance taxes: